KSZO Ostrowiec Świętokrzyski: League history

 KSZO joined the C klasa, the lowest level of regional leagues in Poland at the time, in 1932 gaining promotion to B klasa the same year.
 In 1934, the club was promoted to A klasa, the top regional level.
 In 1937, it was moved to the Kraków Regional Football Association as the regional association based in Kielce the club hitherto belonged to was disbanded.

 Having resumed activity after World War II, the club participated in lower-level regional leagues.
 In 1950, KSZO (then called Stal) was merged with another local club, Związkowiec.
 The management of the steelworks decided to focus on building a better football team.
 From the 1960s until the early 1980s, KSZO took part in third-level competitions several times.
 However, the club wasn't able to advance further or maintain their place for more than a few seasons.

 In the early 90s, the steelworks became more committed to financing the club's activities.
 In 1990, the club was promoted to the III liga, the third level of Polish association football at the time, once again.
 Five seasons later, KSZO was promoted to the second tier for the first time.

-In 1995/96, the first season after promotion to the eastern group of II liga, KSZO finished 13th out of 18 teams, avoiding relegation by just 3 points.
+In the 1995–96 season, the first after promotion to the eastern group of II liga, KSZO finished 13th out of 18 teams, avoiding relegation by just three points.
 However, at the end of the following season, the club was ranked second behind Petrochemia Płock and won promotion to the top tier of Polish football.

-1997/98, the first season of KSZO in Ekstraklasa ended in relegation as the club only managed to finish 17th out of 18 teams.
+The 1997–98 season, KSZO's first in top flight ended in relegation as the club only managed to finish 17th out of 18 teams.

-Having returned to the second level, KSZO was fourth in the eastern group 1998/99.
+Having returned to the second level, KSZO finished the 1998–99 campaign fourth in the eastern group.
 Next season, both groups were merged to create one 24-team second division.
 That year, KSZO was 12th.
-In 2000/01, the club finished second behind RKS Radomsko and was promoted to the top tier for the second time.
+In the 2000–01 season, the club finished second behind RKS Radomsko and was promoted to the top tier for the second time.

-The 2001/02 season was played according to an unusual formula, the teams being divided into two groups ("A" and "B") of 8 teams each.
+The 2001–02 season was played according to an unusual formula, the teams being divided into two groups ("A" and "B") of 8 teams each.
 Top four teams from each group advanced to the "championship group", the bottom four proceeded to the "relegation group".
 At the end of the first stage of the season, KSZO was ranked 6th out of 8 in group A which meant it took part in the "relegation group".
 There, KSZO finished 5th out of 8, which meant 13th place at the end of the season.
 Playoff matches against Górnik Łęczna followed, both of which were won by KSZO.